AJTJ/rust_practice/ch 5: structs.md

 `self`
 - Self is *ALWAYS* the first param in an `impl` block.

 - Methods can take ownership of `self`, borrow `&self` immutably, or borrow `&mut self` mutably, just as they can any other parameter.
-The first case (just taking ownership of `self` is rare).
+The first case (just taking ownership of `self` is rare, and would be used to change the identity of the struct).

-- Methods allow cleaner organization.
+- One of the purposes of Methods on structs (rather than floating functions) is that it groups all associated methods together.

 ## Associated Functions
 - this is created when a method does NOT call `self`